jkwill87/mapi/readme.rst

 mapi
 ====

-mapi (**M**\ etadata **API**) is an is a pure python library which provides a high-level interface for media database providers, allowing users to lookup and search for television and movie metadata using a simple and consistent interface.
+mapi (**M**\ etadata **API**) is a python library which provides a high-level interface for media database providers, allowing users to search for television and movie metadata using a simple interface.

 Examples